taxus-d/COVID-19_plus_Russia/README.md

 * [Upstream issue](https://github.com/CSSEGISandData/COVID-19/issues/1262)
 * [Generic local discussion (if any)](https://github.com/grwlf/COVID-19_plus_Russia/issues/1)

+_Disclamer: the author doesn't have relationships with any official and commercial organisations.
+The data provided there is collected from unreliable sources and may not be accurate.
+Please use it at your own risk._

 ### Contents

 * `csse_covid_19_data` contains CSV files which were released by CSSE and later